National Sylvan Theater: Design and construction

 In early 1917, the National Sylvan Theater was built to the southeast of the Washington Monument, at the foot of the hillside.
 The filling material used to construct the stage, which is 5 ft above grade, 80 ft wide, and 30 ft deep, combined with two wings, each 30 sqft, was brought to the site at no cost to the government.
 The stage was constructed with three flights of flag steps, which give access to the wings from the lower ground level in the rear.
-A special electric cable was laid to provide current for a series of larger projector lamps, which when placed on platforms were meant to furnish light for the performances.
-In lieu of a drop curtain, a difficulty in open-air productions, jets of steam could be piped in along the stage front, not only concealing the performers, but adding a mystical quality.
+A special electric cable was laid to provide current for a series of larger projector lamps, which, when placed on platforms, were meant to furnish light for the performances.
+In lieu of a drop curtain, a difficulty in open-air productions, jets of steam could be piped in along the stage front, concealing the performers and adding a mystical quality.

 The wings of the stage were screened with a heavy planting of forsythia and other shrubbery, which were transplanted from the shores of the Tidal Basin into beds along the sides of the stage.
-The entire area of the theater stage was covered with soil and seeded and sodded to ensure a good turf for the opening performance which took place on June 2, 1917.
+The entire area of the theater stage was covered with soil and seeded and sodded to ensure a good turf for the opening performance, which took place on June 2, 1917.

 Construction elements also included 1180 cubic yards of rough clay fill, 350 square yards of shrubbery beds, 800 square yards of graded and sodded lawn, plus 900 square yards of graded and seeded lawn.
 There were 50 linear feet of 8 in and 340 linear feet of 6 in terra cotta sewer pipe laid; 285 linear feet of flagstone steps were constructed; and 428 deciduous trees and shrubs were transplanted to the theater area.